tompassarelli/fennec-ui/README.md

 Note: Please see [disclaimer](#disclaimer) before installing

+1. In Firefox settings, ensure "Horizontal Tabs" is on, and "Sidebar off"
-1. Enable `toolkit.legacyUserProfileCustomizations.stylesheets` in `about:config`
+2. Enable `toolkit.legacyUserProfileCustomizations.stylesheets` in `about:config`
-2. Navigate to your Firefox profile folder
+3. Navigate to your Firefox profile folder

 On the Flatpak version of Firefox, location is different